 • Explore the Toronto Islands.
 Just a short ferry ride from the city the Toronto Islands provide an escape from urban life and offer many fun summer activities for families.
 We chose Center Island as our destination and boarded one of the ferries, which date back to the 1930s.
 The ferry ride also provides for some of the most spectacular views of the Toronto skyline.
 In Centre Island we spent the morning at Centerville amusement park: very different from modern amusement parks Centerville dates back to the 50s and features old fashioned rides and small roller coasters for the younger crowd.
 Centre Island is also filled with beautiful gardens where you can enjoy a picnic or soak up the sun on a quiet beach.

 • Check out Distillery Historic District.
-A series of historic buildings that housed a distillery in late 1800’s have become Toronto’s newest centre for arts, culture, food and entertainment.
+A series of historic buildings that housed a distillery in late 1800s has become Toronto’s newest center for arts, culture, food, and entertainment.
 Walk the pedestrian streets, check out the street art, browse the trendy boutiques and have lunch at one of the hip restaurants and cafés.

-Getting around: Toronto’s subway system is great if you are headed downtown but once there the stops are limited and with kids in tow you do not want to walk too much as you will risk getting them overly tiered too soon and that will cut your day short.
-For us Uber was the best solution as most trips where short and just cost a few dollars.
+Toronto’s subway system is great if you are headed downtown but once there the stops are limited and with kids in tow you do not want to walk too much as you will risk getting them overly tired too soon and that will cut your day short.
+For us, Uber was the best solution as most trips were short and just cost a few dollars.
 I would not recommend renting a car as parking can be difficult and expensive.